lucaspgalli/Rock-Paper-Scissors/README.md

 ## Project Overview

 This project implements a functional Rock, Paper, Scissors game where users can compete against the computer.
-The application uses JavaScript to generate random choices from the computer and compare them to those of the player.
+The application uses JavaScript to generate random choices from the computer and compare them to those of the player, as well as an AutoPlay function.
 It's a beginner-friendly project focusing on HTML structure, CSS styling, and JavaScript interactivity.

 ## Features